-- a.
-NEP is specified at the peak responsivity wavelength.
-As NEP changes with the gain setting for the switchable-gain versions, an NEP range is given for these. - This is the maximum possible bandwidth for these amplified photodetectors.
+c.
+This is the maximum possible bandwidth for these amplified photodetectors.
 Bandwidth varies as a function of gain.
-For more information see the Switchable Gain table below - Rise times depend on the chosen gain level and wavelength.
+For more information see the d.
+Rise times depend on the chosen gain level and wavelength.
 As one increases the gain of a given optical amplifier, the bandwidth is reduced, and hence, the rise time increases.
 Please refer to the photodiode tutorial for information on calculating the rise time.
-Bandwidth specifications for each adjustable photodetector may be found in the table below.
+Bandwidth specifications for each